-4.4.1 MASS will have a number of different categories, including (but not limited to) the following:
+- 3.4.1 MASS will have a number of different categories, according to criteria, including (but not limited to) the following: - Purpose (e.g. Naval, Survey, Cargo, Workboat, Tug); - GT and LOA; - Cargo Type (if applicable); - Propulsion method. - 3.4.2 This will inform the relevant IMO instruments that will apply and are addressed in other chapters of the Code.

-- Purpose (e.g. Naval, Survey, Cargo, Workboat, Tug); - Cargo Type (if applicable); - Propulsion method. - 4.4.2 This will inform the relevant IMO instruments that will apply and are to be addressed in Chapters 5, 6, 7, 8 10, 11 and 13.
 These factors may also influence the LoC applied in certain phases of voyage.
-For example, it may be assessed as inappropriate for vessels carrying polluting or dangerous cargos to be operated under LoC 5 in high-traffic areas. - 4.4.3 Size should be based on existing convention dimensions, defined in terms of length, GRT, and similar see vessel classes in Chapter 3. - 4.4.4 Operating speeds (including assessment of whether a High-Speed-Craft as defined at Table 3.1) use maximum speed for structural design purposes, but lower speeds may be used for operation risk assessment as noted above.
+For example, it may be assessed as inappropriate for MASS carrying polluting or dangerous cargos to be operated under LoC5 in high-traffic areas. - 3.4.3 Size should be based on existing convention dimensions, defined in terms of length, GT, and similar see MASS classes in Table 2-1.